Resources and Documents

 3.4.4 Double Game Freeze

-In some rare circumstances, players may experience a situation where both games freeze, and it is not clear which player is at fault or it is clear that neither player is at fault.
+In some rare circumstances, competitors may experience a situation where both games freeze, and it is not clear which competitor is at fault or it is clear that neither competitor is at fault.
 In most such situations, the game must be resolved as outlined in the table below, as it cannot progress any further by organic means and/or the schedule of the tournament requires a prompt resolution to be reached.
 The Head Judge reserves the right to override the resolution of a double game freeze in exceptional situations in favor of a voided game at their discretion, but they must discuss and clear any potential schedule impact with the Tournament Organizer.

 The point in the game at which the double game freeze happens has an impact on how the resolution should occur.